A Tutorial on 5G Positioning: 5G Positioning Technology (Rel-16)

 The number of finer beams depends on the number of \ac{PRS} resources employed.
 Since in our work, all the \acp{PRS} are delivered in a single slot, the maximum number of beams is 12.
 In Fig.~\ref{fig:p2prs}, we show an RB with the set of \ac{PRS} in use, which is an example of comb 12 with 12 \ac{OFDM} symbols and 12 resources.

-Beam selection is critical for high accuracy, and other works are exploiting other solutions~\cite{garcia_transmitter_2018, sim_deep_2020}.
-Another technique involving the channel estimation method is presented in~\cite{sosnin_dl-aod_2021}.
+A critical aspect of beam selection is related to the duration of the beam searching procedure, which reduces the data rate of the link, especially if exhaustive searches are carried out.
+For this reason, literature works have proposed to speed up the searching procedure by exploring in-band signalling~\cite{garcia_transmitter_2018, sim_deep_2020} or the repeatability of the wireless environment to learn the geo-referenced optimal beams~\cite{Mizmizi2021,Brambilla_beam_align_2020}.